AndyWright360/Milestone-Project-1/README.md

 Google Fonts 'Creepster' was the font used for the Coming Soon section of the home page.
 It was used to style the upcoming Halloween themed event.

 ### **Imagery**

+All imagery used for the website was selected to be visually striking and adjusted using Pixlr where needed to reinforce the colour scheme.
+The hexagonal image shape was intended to reflex the idea of futuristic technology and to apply a consistant visual theme.

 ### **Wireframes**